 - Mitchell’s teeth are coming in and he has been seen biting a plastic hanger.

-Secondly, we should differentiate between a sensory need and a sensory preference.
-A hand washing example may illustrate this distinction.
+Let’s examine the misuse of the term “sensory need” and differentiate a sensory need from a sensory preference.
+A hand washing example using adults without autism may illustrate this distinction.
 Both April and Alice engage in high rates of hand washing.

 - April washes her hands every time she touches a doorknob, wet surface, or uses the office phone.
 She reports that she is worried about germs and will often appear agitated if hand washing is delayed (e.g., she is in a meeting or there is a line to use the restroom).
 From a behavior analytic standpoint, hand washing in this instance may serve as a negative reinforcer, because the behavior terminates the discomfort that April associates with unwashed hands.
-April might say, “I really need to wash my hands and feel so relieved after I do so.”
+April might say, “I really need to wash my hands and am so relieved after I do so.”

 - Alice, on the other hand (no pun intended), also washes her hands a few times per day.
-She is a huge fan of a “high-end” salted caramel hand soap that is in the restroom two floors above her office.
-She will happily wait in line to access this restroom.
+She is a huge fan of a “high-end” salted caramel hand soap that is available only in the restroom two floors above her office.
+She will happily wait in line to access this particular restroom.
 From a behavior analytic standpoint, hand washing here serves as a positive reinforcer because of the resultant access to an item that she enjoys.
 Alice might say, “I really like to wash my hands with this particular product.
 I hope I get this for my birthday.”

-Lastly, any discussion on “sensory issues” would be remiss without some mention of sensory hypersensitivity.
-We have also observed individuals with autism who have extreme reactions to sensory input (e.g., loud noises, bright lights) and there are those who are extra sensitive to textures or certain clothing (e.g., the tag in the back of a shirt or particular food).
+Any discussion of “sensory issues” would be remiss without some mention of sensory hypersensitivity.
+We have observed some individuals with autism who have extreme reactions to sensory input (e.g., loud noises, bright lights) and there are those who are extra sensitive to textures or certain clothing (e.g., the tag in the back of a shirt or particular food).
 These children/adults learn to engage in behaviors that reduce the aversive nature of such stimulation.
+In some cases, caretakers and providers may intervene at the first sign of discomfort, preventing the individual from habituating.

-But this isn’t exclusive to autism – there are also people without autism who are sensitive to certain stimuli as well.
+But this isn’t exclusive to autism, there are also people without autism who are sensitive to certain stimuli as well.
 There are some who experience extreme discomfort when exposed to situations which would be considered typical to most of us (e.g., loud music).
-Some people with the requisite skill-set will engage in behaviors that relieve the anxiety, such as escape behaviors (leaving the situation), avoidance behaviors (skipping the situation entirely), or engaging in some incompatible behaviors (practicing relaxation techniques).
+Some people will engage in behaviors that relieve the anxiety, such as escape behaviors (leaving the situation), avoidance behaviors (skipping the situation entirely), or engaging in some incompatible behaviors (practicing relaxation techniques).
 In these cases, sophisticated repertoires of skills are in place.
-Rarely will an adult (who does not have autism) run and scream from a room or become aggressive when confronted with an uncomfortable situation.
-Most of us have a sophisticated verbal repertoire allowing us to compensate or better negotiate the situation in a more socially accepted way.
+Rarely will an adult (who does not have autism) run from a room or become aggressive when confronted with an uncomfortable situation.
+Most of us have sophisticated verbal repertoires allowing us to compensate or better navigate the situation in a more socially accepted way.